 https://maps.app.goo.gl/gbnp5Y5wL2o2fNDm9

 Childhood home of Benmont Tench, keyboardist for Mudcrutch and Tom Petty and the Heartbreakers.
-Benmont started piano lessons at age 6, using the same piano teacher used by his father.
+Benmont started piano lessons here in the living room at age 6, using the same piano teacher used by his father.
 He took lessons through his teen years, including from a University of Florida music professor.
 Throughout Benmont's childhood, his parents made him practice one hour a day, enforced by an egg timer.
 While Benmont detested this regimented practice, he took advantage of the time by exploring diverse musical genres.

 After attending high school at the prestigious Phillips Exeter Academy in Exeter, N.H., Benmont majored in art at Tulane University in New Orleans, from where he would drop out to join Mudcrutch to pursue a career in music.
 Mike Campbell talked about Benmont being brought into the Mudcrutch fold for Warren Zanes' 2015 book Petty: The Biography.